 The Employee must Take the Lodging as a Condition of Employment

-Second, for you to have the job, you must take the lodging provided.
+Second, for you to have the job, you must take the employer-provided lodging.
 You cannot choose between the housing provided by your employer and a nice loft downtown.
 For the housing to be tax-free, that lodging must be your only option, and you must take it.

 The Lodging Must Be on the Business Premises of the Employer

 Finally, the housing must be on the business premises.
 This does not mean that the company owns the house or it’s sitting on company land.
 It means that the lodging must be in the area where you will be working.
-This condition is the one that fails most of the time for the tax-free exclusion.
-If your company provides you with an apartment 10 miles away, and you must commute to the office every day, then that apartment is not on the business premises.
+This condition is the one that often fails for tax-free exclusion.
+If your company provides you with an apartment 10 miles away, and you must commute to the office daily, then that apartment is not on the business premises.
 If you work in a remote area and the company provides lodging 5 miles away for safety concerns, then the lodging would qualify for the exclusion.

 So, the tax-free company apartment might not be as glamorous as you first thought it was.
 You do not get to choose the apartment.
 You are going to be on call 24/7.
 You must live super close to work.
 Generally, it would be better to take a job with higher pay and find your own place to live.
 If you like the idea of short commutes, not worrying about resale value, and not having too much downtime, then living in tax-free company housing is the life for you.
 If you cannot find a mining town to work at, try teaching at college universities, working on military installations, or conducting tests at remote research facilities.